Wertzui123/RenameItems/README.md

 <a href="https://poggit.pmmp.io/p/RenameItems"><img src="https://poggit.pmmp.io/shield.state/RenameItems"></a>
 <br><a href="https://poggit.pmmp.io/p/RenameItems"><img src="https://poggit.pmmp.io/shield.api/RenameItems"></a>
 <br>A PocketMine-MP plugin to rename the item in your hand via command.
-The .phar can be found <a href="https://poggit.pmmp.io/ci/Wertzui123/RenameItems/RenameItems/">on poggit</a>.
+The .phar can be found on <a href="https://poggit.pmmp.io/p/RenameItems/">poggit</a>.

 # Permissions
 renameitems: